plasmadice/MERN-Wall/README.md

 To start: Clone this repository and `cd` into the root folder.
 Run `npm install` in the root, backend, and client folders to get all of the required dependencies for each section.
 Then run `npm start` in the root folder

 TODO:
-Remove bootstrap link in public/index.html .toLowerCase() on signup and login
-Error codes on backend for auth issues
+.toLowerCase() on signup and login && validate user emails and passwords Error codes on backend for auth issues
-Clear commented code
-re-comment code

 format posts to be more readable

 format post dates

-Setup form

 send users emails